 Using TV speakers for audio.
 TV speakers face backward or downward.
 The far side of your call will hear echo, room noise, and muffled voices.
 A soundbar or speakerphone with echo cancellation solves this immediately.

 Relying on Wi-Fi for the computer.
-Ethernet is more reliable than Wi-Fi for video calls, especially in NYC buildings with dozens of competing networks.
-Run an Ethernet cable to the mini PC or device behind the TV.
+Ethernet is more reliable than Wi-Fi for video calls — especially in NYC buildings with dozens of competing networks.
+Run an ethernet cable to the mini PC or device behind the TV.

 No cable management.
 A conference room with cables hanging down the wall looks unprofessional.
 Route everything through the wall during installation.
 It takes 30 extra minutes during setup and saves years of looking at cable spaghetti.